Bryukh/checkio-articles/golden-pyramid.md

 Hi!

-Let's look at a classical CS problem that was realised as Checkio mission.
+Let's look at a classical CS problem that was realised as the Checkio mission.
-I tell about ["Golden Pyramid"][golden-pyramid].
+I mean ["Golden Pyramid"][golden-pyramid] mission.

 Consider a triangle of numbers.
 There is one number in the top of the triangle.
 On the next level - two numbers, then three and so on.
 You are start at the top and should down to the bottom of the triangle.
-For each step down to the next level you can move to on of two cell below current.
+For each step down you can move to on of two cell below current.
-And for each step you "collect" (summarize) passed numbers.
+And you "collect" (summarize) passed numbers.
 Your goal is find the maximum possible sum of numbers for all possible routes from top to bottom.

 ![GP Example](http://checkio.s3.amazonaws.com/blog/share/golden-pyramid-example.svg)

 # Recursive

-The first obvious idea is to use recursive and check various path from top to down.
+The first obvious idea is to use recursion and calculate all paths from top to down.
 When we down to one level, then all below available cells are the new sub-triangle and we can start our function one more time for the new triangle.
 And so on until we reach the bottom.
 Simple and obviously.